dentarg/auth0-blog/_posts/2017-11-13-all-you-need-to-know-about-data-management-and-integration.markdown

 ---
 layout: post
 title: "All you need to know about Data Management and Integration (DMI)"
-description: Learn how DMI practices will help you Organize and make sense of all your valuable data.
+description: Learn how DMI practices will help you organize and make sense of all your valuable data.
 date: 2017-11-13 9:30
 category: Growth, Generic
 is_non-tech: true